 After a year, not only had Emma not progressed as the school had hoped, but she was actually regressing and was, what the principal informed us, a “red flag”.
 The teacher, obviously aggravated with Emma’s lack of progress even suggested that this was Emma’s fault, that she was “refusing” to comply and expressed her irritation with us.
 Emma, at the time was just FOUR years old.
 Looking back on those first few years is surreal.
 A four year old was being blamed and words like “manipulative” and “misbehaving” were used.
 I’m going to interrupt this story to acknowledge, this is one story.
 One family’s experience and is an anecdotal tale.
 In no way do I believe for a moment that because ABA did not produce the results so many believed it would that our story is somehow scientific fact.
 What I will say though is that ABA is, in my opinion, a flawed, at best, methodology and one that we do not, would not ever consider using with our NT son.
 Therefore an important question must be asked – Why is that?

 I don’t believe anyone would argue against helping an Autistic person cope with the challenges they face, but the larger question is how do we do that?
 Restraining someone who needs to concentrate by flapping is not the answer.
-Insisting children sit quietly so that they can “attend” and be “table ready” when flapping or twirling a piece of string actually helps them listen and concentrate does not make any logical sense.
-Insisting that the neurotypical way of communicating is the ONLY way to communicate is limiting and unhelpful to those who cannot express themselves as a neurotypical does.
+Insisting children sit quietly so they can “attend” and be “table ready” when flapping or twirling a piece of string actually helps them listen and concentrate does not make any logical sense.
+Insisting that the non autistic way of communicating is the ONLY way to communicate is limiting and unhelpful to those who cannot express themselves by speaking.
 Viewing Autism as a list of deficits that can be corrected through a series of discrete trials will not make an autistic person any less autistic.
-Teaching Autistic people how to ‘pass’ so they can blend in better with neurotypicals is similar to the belief that a closeted gay person will live a happier and more fulfilled life by being closeted than someone who is “out”.
+Teaching Autistic people how to ‘pass’ so they can blend in better with non autistics is similar to the belief that a closeted gay person will live a happier and more fulfilled life by being closeted than someone who is “out”.

-I don’t agree with the basic tenets of ABA because it is a methodology based in looking at those it treats as deficient and less than.
+I don’t agree with the basic tenets of ABA because it is a methodology based in looking at those it treats as deficient and inferior.
 This is not a model I believe will help Autistics or any of us in the long run.
-We, who are neurotypical or more neurotypical than not, are in a position of power, we are the majority, we are the ones making the rules.
+We, who are not autistic are in a position of power, we are the majority, we are the ones making the rules.
 That does not mean the rules we make are correct or even right.
-I believe in looking at ABA we must examine what our objective is.
+We must be willing to examine what our objective is in using ABA.
 Is the objective to make someone blend in better and if so we must ask ourselves why?
 Before ABA is considered, ask yourself, is this a treatment you would employ for your neurotypical child?
 What message are we sending our Autistic children?
 What will this message do to their self-image?
 What message will be internalized, a message they will carry with them well into adulthood?
 Will this message serve them, make them feel good about themselves, help them lead happy, fulfilled lives.
 After all isn’t that what ALL parents want for our children?

 Emma as mermaid!